TNOCS/csWeb-tile/README.md

 # csWeb-tile
 Wrapper around [MapBox's TileLive](https://github.com/mapbox/tilelive) application to offer a simple npm package for serving tile sources.
 You can run it standalone, as part of the csWeb server, or any other express-based server for that matter.

 In case you wish to serve tiles standalone, you may also take a look at [tessera](https://github.com/mojodna/tessera), a standalone tile server created by mojodna, who also made most of the tilelive modules.

 Currently, the following tilelive protocols are supported:
 * mbtiles (with raster data).
 Default location: ```tilesources\mbtiles```.
 * mbtiles (with vector tiles).
 Default location: `tilesources\tm2` (see world.tm2 example)
 * tmstyle (or .tm2) projects, i.e. [Mapbox Studio Classic](https://www.mapbox.com/mapbox-studio-classic/#win64) tilemill 2 projects.
 You can create them using the free Mapbox Studio Classic tool.
 Default location ```tilesources\tm2```.
 Currently only tested with geojson source layers.
-For tmstyle projects, we can also serve UtfGrid files - in that case, you need to edit the project.yml file manually to add the interactivity layer, as explained [here](https://www.mapbox.com/help/style-quickstart/#utfgrid).
+For tmstyle projects, we can also serve UtfGrid files - in that case, you need to edit the project.yml file manually to add the interactivity layer, as explained in [UtfGrid](https://www.mapbox.com/help/style-quickstart/#utfgrid), [How interactivity works](https://www.mapbox.com/blog/how-interactivity-works-utfgrid/) and [here](http://www.macwright.org/2011/08/10/fast-hacky-queries-with-utfgrid.html).
 * Mapnik XML projects, e.g. you can create your own map using [TileMill](https://www.mapbox.com/tilemill/), and export it as a Mapnik project.
 Default location: ```tilelive\mapnik```.

 NOTE: Tests are performed using node 5 and npm 3 on Windows: in principle, everything should also work on Mac and Linux, but as I don't have access to these platforms, I cannot test it.